Mixed Precision Training#

 Mixed precision training significantly enhances computational efficiency by conducting operations in low-precision format, while selectively maintaining minimal data in single-precision to preserve critical information throughout key areas of the network.
 NeMo Framework now supports FP16, BF16, and FP8 via Transformer Engine (TE) across most models.

-Half-precision Training#
+Half-Precision Training#

 NeMo Framework supports half-precision FP16 and BF16 computation training via Megatron Core and the distributed optimizer.
 This training recipe uses half-precision in all layer computation keeping the model states (optimizer states and master parameters) in single-precision.
 To avoid repeated data type casting at each layer computation, Megatron Core keeps a separate copy of half-precision parameters that is updated after each optimizer step.